ScaleSec/gcp_sa_lister/README.md

-# GCP Inactive Service Account Lister
+# GCP Unused Service Account Lister

 Crawls your GCP Organization and returns service accounts that have not been used in the past 90 days based on GCP Recommender Service Account Insight [findings](https://cloud.google.com/iam/docs/managing-insights).